 Step Four: Hemming the tank top

 My fabric is a rayon knit and requires a very thin stretchable interface to be able to use a twin needle which by the way would be the ideal way to hem this top.
 But, since is a soft fabric and drapes well I have decided to skip the stretchable interfacing.
 This is because the fabric has a busy print, the pattern is flared at the bottom and I am using rayon knit.
-Rayon knit is perfect for the summer because allows your skin to breath and it is super soft.
+Rayon knit is perfect for the summer because it allows your skin to breathe and it is super soft.

 I have serged the hem folded 1/4″, folded again 1/4″ and used my ballpoint needle with a small zigzag to sew the hem.
 The lack of interfacing will leave the hem slightly wavy, which is something that I would never recommend if the fabric had a solid color.
 If you do not feel like being adventurous use the technique on this tutorial (step five) where I hem this summer dress using homemade strips of stretchable interfacing.

-Hope you enjoyed this tutorial.
+I hope you enjoyed this tutorial.
 I have the perfect walking shorts for this top.
 Until next time.
 Please let me know your thoughts or questions in the comments below.